Photography lighting, or rather lighting for photography is the most important aspect of image capturing. Don’t believe me?

 Luckily for you, we have collected the best ten ideas you can use to make your own, DIY photography style.

 You will need to get creative to save yourself those big bucks.
-Using a torchlight is a great place to start, with a diffuser made from a hole in a ping-pong ball.
+Using a torchlight is a great place to start.
+Use a diffuser made from a hole in a ping-pong ball.

 You might have seen the many different kinds and styles of lighting they have in professional studios.
 You might also have checked out how much they would all cost.